sandrodw3/liferay-dev-cli/README.md

 ### `config`

 Allow setting user configuration, that is stored in `.lfr/config.json` file in user's folder.
-This configuration is needed for the app to work correctly.
+This configuration is needed for the app to work correctly. `entry` and `value` are mandatory if no option is specified.

 ```
-lfr config [entry] [value] <options>
+lfr config [entry] [value] [options...]
 ```

 | Entry         | Description                                                                                        |